 Challenges to India:

-Back form the time after post Independence, India only concern was regarding-> Border protection, make Economy stability, Health & facilities, Infrastructure development , empowering Rural India…
+Back from the time after post Independence, India only concern was regarding-> Border protection, make Economy stability, Health & facilities, Infrastructure development, empowering Rural India…

 Presently we have shown great achievements in these targets, but a new kind of Risk/threat is being faced by not only India but all over the world.